kpascascio/elevennote-angular-book/logging-in-with-a-token.md

 Now that we have collected this template for are data we can use it in our **login** function \(**auth.service.ts**\).
 You should be able to press **ctrl + .** and it will bring in the import for you.

 ## Step 4.
-After Registering, Logging in in our Controller!
+After Registering, Logging in our Controller!

 We have our login function built, now let’s implement it!